 How to Report an Absence, Tardy or Early Dismissal

 LCPS uses ParentVue as our primary tool for families to communicate student absences, tardies and early dismissals to our school.
-You will find the Report Attendance option in both the mobile app and web version for all your children.
+You will find the Report Attendance option in both the mobile app and the web version for all your children.
 Note that this function only reports attendance to the front office - teachers will not see the notes submitted through this process.

 Parent/Guardian Explanation of Absences